swittuth/swittuth/README.md

 # Welcome 👋
 ### About me
-Software Engineer based in New York.
+A front-end developer with experience in full-stack development.
 Loves creating eye-capturing and intuitive user experiences.
 A passionate learner who stays up to date by observing innovations to build better software.